adamparkosidis/cnn-digit-recognition/README.md

-# A convolutional network in PyTorch to recognize handwritten digits as given in the MNIST dataset
+# A convolutional network in [https://pytorch.org/tutorials/beginner/pytorch_with_examples.html](PyTorch) to recognize handwritten digits as given in the MNIST dataset

 [Description of the dataset we will be working with](https://en.wikipedia.org/wiki/MNIST_database)

+##

 ## Using GPU